-A Deposit Power Guarantee is a substitute for the cash deposit between signing contracts and settlement of the property purchase.
+A Deposit Power Guarantee is used in place of the cash deposit between signing contracts and settlement of the property purchase.
 The Deposit Power Guarantee replaces the need for a 5% or 10% cash deposit when contracts are exchanged.

 A Deposit Power Guarantee is ideally suited to those purchasers who do not have the required cash deposit, but do have the financial capacity to purchase the property.
 The product enables the purchaser to pay the full purchase price at settlement instead of paying a cash deposit upfront.
 For example, if you are buying for $500,000, you usually have to pay an initial deposit of 10% being the $50,000 with the remainder of $450,000 due at settlement.
 With a Deposit Power Guarantee, you only pay the fee for the Guarantee, in this case $650, and secure the title to the property at settlement by paying the full contract price of $500,000.